android/architecture-samples/todoapp/README.md

 #### Conceptual complexity

-Developers need to be familiar with the Loaders framework, which is not trivial.
+Developers need to be familiar with the Loaders and Content Providers framework, which is not trivial.
+Following this approach is harder to decouple from dependencies of the Android Framework.

 ### Testability

 #### Unit testing

 The use of the Loaders framework adds a big dependency with the Android framework so unit testing is harder.
+Same goes for the Content Provider, forcing us to use AndroidJUnit tests which run in a device / emulator and not in the developer's local JVM.

 #### UI testing